Noso-Project/NosoNode/README.md

 This sofware is in current development (Febraury 2021) so new versions will be available very often

-Unofficial Release Ver 0.1.6
+Unofficial Release Ver 0.1.7

--- THIS VERSION IS INCOMPLETE: Some features not added yet.
+-- THIS IS A BETA VERSION.

 Requirements: